 Since teeth whitening has now become the number one aesthetic concern of many patients, there are many products and methods available to achieve a brighter smile.

-Professional teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel, and is an ideal way to enhance the beauty of your smile.
+Professional teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the colour of natural tooth enamel, and is an ideal way to enhance the beauty of your smile.

 As we age, the outer layer of tooth enamel wears away, eventually revealing a darker or yellow shade.
-The color of our teeth also comes from the inside of the tooth, which may become darker over time.
+The colour of our teeth also comes from the inside of the tooth, which may become darker over time.
 Smoking, drinking coffee, tea, and wine may also contribute to tooth discoloration, making our teeth yellow and dull.
-Sometimes, teeth can become discolored from taking certain medications as a child, such as tetracycline.
-Excessive fluoridation (fluorosis) during tooth development can also cause teeth to become discolored.
+Sometimes, teeth can become discoloured from taking certain medications as a child, such as tetracycline.
+Excessive fluoridation (fluorosis) during tooth development can also cause teeth to become discoloured.